-Did you know that you cannot close on a home loan if your credit reports has a multitude of accounts that are listed Consumer Disputes Account?
+Did you know that you cannot close on a home loan if your credit reports have a multitude of accounts that are listed as Consumer Disputes Account?
 Most “credit repair” companies will send bureau dispute after bureau dispute over and over until the bureaus mark it as a frivolous disputed account.
 If that happens, you lose the right to do a true audit in the future.

 Credit Accounts Dispute & Audit Process

 There is a process to dispute and audit account(s) on your credit the proper way and if not done correctly it will affect the process to get an item out of dispute status when it’s time to close on a home loan.
 Build My Scores uses a dispute and audit process that keeps this in mind when going for a home loan.
 We work on getting your scores high enough so that when the dispute code status is removed you can still qualify for the home loan.